andrewpayne68/blackbuntu2404/README.md

 <p align="center"><a href="https://ibb.co/DzZFK8v"><img src="https://i.ibb.co/FmF170y/BLACKBUNTU-LOGO-2.png" alt="BLACKBUNTU-LOGO-2" border="0" width="50%" height="50%"></a></p>

-This is a fully themed installation build script to convert Ubuntu 24.04 LTS to Blackbuntu.
+This is a fully Darkest Orange GTK Gnome Flat Remix themed installation build script to convert Ubuntu 24.04 LTS installation to Blackbuntu 24.04.
 It is recommended to execute on a clean installation.

 Download the latest Ubuntu ISO from here: ` https://ubuntu.com/download/desktop `